jitbit/AspNetSaml/README.md

 # AspNetSaml

+This is an update done to test the github apis.

 Very simple SAML 2.0 "consumer" implementation in C#.

 It's a *SAML client* library, not a *SAML server*, allows adding SAML single-sign-on to your ASP.NET app, but *not* to provide auth services to other apps.